Skip to content

 HTTP tunnels give you both HTTP and HTTPS

 When you create an HTTP tunnel, Localport automatically provides both http:// and https:// URLs.
-The HTTPS URL has a valid TLS certificate — no browser warnings.
+The HTTPS URL has a valid TLS certificate, so there are no browser warnings.

 Pick the guide that matches what you're building: